The LeoVegas board unanimously recommended the offer.

 “Our vision is to be the world’s premier gaming entertainment company, and this strategic opportunity with LeoVegas will allow us to continue to grow our reach throughout the world,” he said.
 “We have achieved remarkable success with BetMGM in the US, and with the acquisition of LeoVegas in Europe we will expand our online gaming presence globally.

-In addition, certain leading LeoVegas shareholders including largest chairholder and chairman Gustaf Hagman have promised to vote in favour of the deal.
-Combined, there shareholders own 15.3% of LeoVegas.
+In addition, certain leading LeoVegas shareholders including the largest shareholder and chairman Gustaf Hagman have promised to vote in favour of the deal.
+Combined, their shareholders own 15.3% of LeoVegas.
 Board member Torsten Söderberg, who owns 4.6% of the business, has not agreed to vote for the deal, but “has stated that he is very supportive of the offer”.

 The LeoVegas board said the deal made sense for both businesses given the realities of the modern gaming industry.